coastalwhite/intro-power-analysis/src/preparing.md

 recommended.

 Although working with the [ChipWhisperer] requires little setup, it has some prerequisites.
-Apart from from the usual text editor and [Python], we need to install some libraries and toolchains.
+Apart from the usual text editor and [Python], we need to install some libraries and toolchains.
 What we need to install also depends on what we want to achieve with this walkthrough.
-So the next few sections are going to take you through some of the common necessities.
-Along with some of things that could come in handy whilst following this walkthrough.
+So the next few sections are going to take you through some common necessities.
+Along with some of the things that could come in handy whilst following this walkthrough.

 [Python]: https://en.wikipedia.org/wiki/Python_(programming_language)
 [C]: https://en.wikipedia.org/wiki/Python_(programming_language)